davetcoleman/baxter_cpp/README.md

    ```
    roslaunch baxter_gazebo baxter_world.launch
    ```
-   By default, an effort-based trajectory controller
+   By default, an effort-based trajectory controller is started

- * Optional: Test/tune the velocity controllers or position controllers using a RQT dashboard GUI.
-Make sure you are in the right joint command mode when using these:
+## Rviz Visualization

+This only shows a vritual Baxter in [Rviz](http://www.ros.org/wiki/rviz) without any physics simulator.
+Good for testing MoveIt.

+ * Ensure you have the correct ROS_MASTER_URI exported:
    ```
-   roslaunch baxter_control baxter_sdk_position_rqt.launch
+   export ROS_MASTER_URI=http://localhost:11311
    ```

-   or
+ * Start visualization:
    ```
-   roslaunch baxter_control baxter_sdk_velocity_rqt.launch
+   roslaunch baxter_control baxter_visualization.launch
    ```
+   Note: you will not see anything when you launch this, only the ``/robot/joint_states`` topic starts being published.
+Proceed to the MoveIt section below:

 ## Start MoveIt